Rebuildable Cars - Salvage Cars - Repairable Wrecked Cars

 Where do repairable salvage cars come from?

-Insurance companies often declare accident-damaged vehicles as total losses rather than pay for repairs.
-The typical rule is that if the cost of repairs will exceed 70%-75% of the replacement value, then the vehicle will be totaled.
+Insurance companies often declare accident-damaged wrecked vehicles or flood-damaged vehicles as total losses rather than pay for repairs.
+The typical rule is that if they estimate the cost of repairs will exceed 70%-75% of the replacement value, then the vehicle will be “totaled.”

-This can vary by state.
-In many cases these "distressed" vehicles are not rebuildable at all.
-However, in other cases, distressed vehicles have damages that can be easily repaired and are perfectly rebuildable to full safe operational condition.
+Rules can vary by state.
+In many cases “distressed” vehicles are not rebuildable at all and may be only good for parts.
+However, in other cases, distressed vehicles have damages that can be easily repaired and restored to full safe operational condition.

-In cases such as those in which a large number of vehicles are damaged at the same time, as in a flood or hurricane, an insurance company may survey only a few vehicles and then, to save time and expense, declare large groups of similar vehicles as total losses even though some of the vehicles may have only minor damage.
+In cases such as those in which a large number of vehicles are damaged at the same time, as in a flood, tornado, hail storm, or hurricane, an insurance company may survey only a few vehicles and then, to save time and expense, declare large groups of similar vehicles as total losses even though some of the vehicles may have only minor damage, or no damage at all.

 Some salvage vehicles have little or no damage

-Oftentimes there are vehicles among those that are flood damaged that actually have only superficial damage, or no damage at all.
-In some states all these vehicles end up with salvage or flood titles, regardless of actual condition.
-Repairing such vehicles may only require some minor body work and paint — or perhaps simply cleaning the carpets.
+Oftentimes there are vehicles among those that are flood damaged or hail damaged that actually have only superficial problems or minor damage.
+In some states all these vehicles would end up with salvage or flood titles, regardless of actual condition.
+Repairing such vehicles may only require some minor body work and paint — or perhaps simply cleaning the carpets — or nothing but a good wash and shine.

-Salvage vehicles can also be recovered theft vehicles, fire-damaged vehicles, weather-damaged vehicles, and vandalized vehicles — all written off by insurance companies.
-Recovered theft vehicles may have no damage at all and be in near-perfect condition.
+Salvage vehicles can also be recovered theft vehicles, fire-damaged vehicles, and vandalized vehicles — all written off (“totaled”) by insurance companies.
+Recovered theft vehicles may have no damage at all and can be in near-perfect condition.

-Insurance companies sell wrecked, recovered, and damaged vehicles at salvage auctions where they can be purchased by individuals, used car dealers, and rebuilders.
-In many states, the vehicle title is marked "salvage" or "rebuilt salvage."
-In other states, the title is destroyed and such vehicles can only be sold for parts.
+Insurance companies sell wrecked, recovered, flooded, and damaged vehicles at salvage auctions where they can be purchased by individuals, used car dealers, and rebuilders.
+In many states, the vehicle title is marked “salvage” or “rebuilt salvage.”
+Other states have no salvage title laws at all, which means a wrecked vehicle can be repaired and put back on the street with a clean title.

-Such auctions are good place to pick up wrecked and rebuildable cars – and project cars – but remember that there will other people attending and looking for good deals too.
+Such auctions are good place to pick up repairable cars – and project cars – but remember that there will other people attending and looking for good deals too.

-Some auction attendees are professional (or not-so-professional) rebuilders who make a business out of repairing and reselling salvage vehicles.
+Some auction attendees are professional (or not-so-professional) rebuilders who make a business out of repairing and reselling salvage vehicles for good profit.

 Some dealers such as Elite Rebuildable Cars in New York specialize in selling salvage vehicles.
 Here's what they say: